-It seems that each year, diners look more and more at East Boston as a place to get ethnic food, with an array of new (and new-ish) dining options available that includes Mexican, Central American, South American, Southeast Asian, and South Asian cuisine.
-But Eastie still has some old-school diners and Italian-American restaurants mixed in with the ethnic eateries, including a bustling--and surprisingly spacious--breakfast and lunch spot called Donna's, which resides in Orient Heights, a somewhat lesser-traveled section of East Boston a short distance from the Revere and Winthrop borders.
+It seems that each year, people look more and more at East Boston as a place to get all kinds of food, with an array of new (and new-ish) dining options available that includes Mexican, Central American, South American, Southeast Asian, and South Asian cuisine.
+But Eastie still has some old-school dining spot and Italian-American restaurants that are mixed in with the newer eateries, including a bustling--and surprisingly spacious--breakfast and lunch spot called Donna's, which resides in Orient Heights, a somewhat lesser-traveled section of East Boston a short distance from both the Revere and Winthrop borders.

 Donna's is located in the heart of Orients Heights on a stretch of Saratoga Street that has what few sections of Boston seem to have (head-in parking).
 This, plus the fact that this short part of Saratoga has a median strip with parking on both sides of the divider, helps give the area an old-fashioned feel that has a somewhat less-hustled pace than other neighborhood centers within the city.
 The restaurant sits in a squat one-story building that doesn't look overly large, but the interior has lots of room, with a dining area in the front that has several rows of seating, a counter section to the right that has a few chairs, and a large open kitchen that stretches far back into the space.
 The restaurant is certainly a family-friendly spot, with one giveaway being a dinosaur mural behind the counter and murals with characters from Disney's Aladdin and The Little Mermaid movies in the main dining area.
 Because Donna's has so much seating--and because it seems that Donna herself seems to run a very tight ship with a staff that is polite, friendly, and extremely efficient--makes it fairly easy to get a table here, even on weekend mornings.